Spherical representations of Lie supergroups: Representations with -invariant highest weight are spherical

 \subsection{The $c$-function}

 In this subsection, we prove the convergence of the integral $c(\lambda)$ and determine its value.
 The general case will be proved by `rank reduction', much as for the classical Gindikin--Karpelevic formula.
+The main difference is that it is not sufficient to consider the action of the Weyl group in this procedure.
+Rather, it has to be extended to cover also the case of `odd reflections'.
 The outcome is the following.

 \begin{THM}[full-cfn] Let $\Re\Dual0\lambda\alpha>0$ for all $\alpha\in\Sigma^+$, $\Dual0\alpha\alpha\neq0$.
 Then the integral $c(\lambda)$ converges for any Weyl retraction, \vq \REF{dfn}{weyl-ret}, and equals